OWASP/www-project-secure-headers/index.md

 👩‍💻 The work on the OSHP projects and associated components is tracked using the GitHub [project feature](https://github.com/orgs/OWASP/projects/44).

-## Notification of update

-📡 This [atom web feed](https://github.com/OWASP/www-project-secure-headers/commits/master.atom) can be used to be notified when an update is pushed on the OSHP website's repository.

 ## Create a link to the OSHP site

 📖 This is documented into the **[Case Studies](https://owasp.org/www-project-secure-headers/index.html#div-casestudies)** tab.